Mirpur Khas: Universities and Campuses

+History of Hockey

+Mirza Mansoor Baig or "Baba-E-Hockey" was a Mirpurkhasi police officer.
+His contributions to the sport of field hockey earned him the title of Father of Hockey.
+One of his biggest achievements in his hockey career was organizing and playing against the national Canadian field hockey team.
+This was a huge accomplishment, marking the first international team to ever compete in Mirpurkhas.
+After his passing, his son Major Masroor Baig continues to carry on his legacy through organizing hockey tournament to preserve the honour of the sport.

 Economy

 Though Mirpurkhas has a small industrial park, no industry is functional there.
 There are four sugar mills, as well as some cotton ginning, and edible oil mills in the city.
 The city's economy has been adversely effected by a poor law and order situation, with violent conflict between rival families.